 The Legend of the Eagle and the Serpent

-This legend comes from the traditions of the indigenous peoples of the Pacific Northwest, notably the Haida, and it illustrates the sacred role of the eagle in their culture.
+This legend comes from the traditions of the indigenous peoples of the Pacific Northwest, particularly the Haida, and it illustrates the sacred role of the eagle in their culture.

 The clash of powers

-In ancient times, the Haida believed that the world was ruled by powerful spirits that resided in the heavens and the depths of the earth.
-Among these spirits, the eagle was considered the king of the skies, while the serpent was the master of the waters.
+In ancient times, the Haida believed that the world was governed by powerful spirits that resided in the heavens and in the depths of the earth.
+Among these spirits, the eagle was considered the king of the heavens, while the serpent was the master of the waters.

 One day, a great drought struck the land, and the rivers and lakes began to dry up.
-The Haida believed that the drought was caused by an imbalance between the sky and water spirits.
-They prayed to the spirits for rain to return and life to be restored.
+The Haida believed the drought was caused by an imbalance between the celestial and aquatic spirits.
+They prayed to the spirits for the rain to return and life to be restored.

 The spirit of the sky, embodied by the eagle, decided to confront the serpent, the spirit of the waters, to restore balance.
 The eagle flew to the depths where the serpent lived.
 The two powers met in a celestial and aquatic battle.
 The eagle, with its powerful wings and keen eyesight, and the serpent, with its speed and ability to manipulate water, clashed in an epic struggle.